hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 4 2 2 3 3 1 2 1 5
-Weapons/Armour: Skeleton Warriors may be equipped with weapons and armour chosen from the Undead Warrior equipment list.
+Weapons/Armor: Skeleton Warriors may be equipped with weapons and armor chosen from the Undead Warrior equipment list.
 Special Rules
 Fear: A skeleton causes Fear in his opponents